ylwang99/Enron2mbox/README.md

 4. Because the Amazon Linux Apache document root is `/var/www/html`, so let's move `webmail` to `/var/www/html`

 5. To configure Roundcube, in a browser, open `http://my.public.dns.amazonaws.com/webmail/installer`.
     * Under `Check environment` you should see several OKs except for a few NOT AVAILABLE which we don't actually care.
 You might see `date.timezone:  NOT OK(not set)`, to fix it, open file `php.ini` (you can find it by doing this: first create a simple PHP file `/var/www/html/phpinfo.php` with content `<?php phpinfo(); ?>` using `sudo vim`.
-In a browser, open `http://my.public.dns.amazonaws.com/phpinfo.php`, `php.ini` is labeled as `Loaded Configuration File`), locate `;date.timezone =` and change it to `date.timezone = "US/Eastern"`.
-Restart Apache and MySQL servers by running `sudo service httpd restart;sudo service mysqld restart` and reload `http://my.public.dns.amazonaws.com/webmail/installer`.
+In a browser, open `http://my.public.dns.amazonaws.com/phpinfo.php`, `php.ini` is then labeled as `Loaded Configuration File`), locate `;date.timezone =` and change it to `date.timezone = "US/Eastern"`.
+Restart Apache and MySQL servers by running `sudo service httpd restart;sudo service mysqld restart` and then reload `http://my.public.dns.amazonaws.com/webmail/installer`.
 If there's still any other NOT OK, please fix it before you can click on `NEXT`.
     * Under `Create config`, type `roundcubedb` as the Database server, `usercube` as the Database user name and `usercube` as the Database password, `35.161.155.106` as the IMAP host server, `143` as the default_port, `en_US` as the language.
 Finally, click on `CREATE CONFIG`, it should show the content of the config file, copy and save it as file `config.inc.php` within the `/var/www/html/webmail/config/` directory.
     * Under `Test config`, you should see all OKs except for two NOT OKs for directories not writable and one NOT OK for DB Schema.
 For the first two, run `sudo chown -R apache.apache /var/www/html/webmail/temp/` and `sudo chown -R apache.apache /var/www/html/webmail/logs/`, then refresh the page.
 For the second one, click on 'Initialize databse' to fix it.
 Type `ec2-user` as Username and `dovecot` as Password for Testing IMAP config, click on `Check login`, and you should be able to see a successful message "IMAP connect:  OK".
 Fix any problem you might have before proceeding to the next step.